autogluon/autogluon/docs/tutorials/course/core.md

 This tutorial explains the supported search spaces and how to use them, including simple search spaces (Int, Real, and Categorical) and nested search spaces (Categorical, List, Dict).
+Each search space describes the set of possible values for a hyperparameter, from which the searcher will try particular values during hyperparameter optimization.
+AutoGluon also enables search spaces in user-defined objects using the decorator
-AutoGluon also enables search spaces in user-defined objects using the decorator `ag.obj` and user-defined functions using the decorator `ag.func`.
+`ag.obj` and user-defined functions using the decorator `ag.func`.

 ## Search Space